Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 - IQ
 - Height

+I chose to use integers for all variables, as that is the common way they are used in other datasets I found.
 I explain which distribution I chose and why.
 I base my simulated data on scientific sources I found online.
 This part was fairly straightforward.
 Using Numpy.random and Pandas to create the first version of the dataset, simulating 1000 values of each of the 5 variables, was also easy enough.
 The next part was tougher.